 We believe that it is important for our students to meet regularly with others who are working in a range of different settings and learn from working collaboratively with each other.
-The Level 7 Diploma is an academic Masters Level course but it is also very practical, and you will benefit from time spent reviewing the range of assessment materials available and being able to practice using them in a supportive environment.
+The Level 7 Diploma is a Masters Level course but also involves practical activities, and you will benefit from face to face time spent reviewing the range of assessment materials available and being able to practice using them in a supportive environment.

 Our course offers a combination of online and taught sessions which will include live online or face to face lectures and workshops, tutorials, discussion groups, directed study, research and practical, hands-on sessions working with resources and assessment materials.
-You will have access to our Virtual Learning Environment.
+You will have access to our Virtual Learning Environment and a discussion forum.

-The Level 7 Diploma can lead to many different careers within the field of specific learning differences and provides an exciting opportunity to progress to job roles that require the ability to:
+Training with Dyslexia Herts and gaining the Level 7 Diploma can lead you to many different careers within the field of specific learning differences and provides an exciting opportunity to progress to job roles that require the ability to: